-I don’t fault anyone in my community who does not support interracial relationships, especially when it’s used to smokescreen our history and our just due.
+I don’t fault anyone in my community who does not support interracial relationships, especially when they’re used to smokescreen our history and our just due.
 The medium has been force-feeding this union down our throats for the past 5-10 years, in the midst of heightened racial tension, and I take it as nothing more than a spit in the face.
-Non-blacks are arrogantly telling me that the grass is so much greener on the other side and that every other group of women will be able to love me and help me heal better than a black woman.
-Self-hating blacks, who suffer from low self-esteem and Stockholm syndrome, build platforms bashing the black community and encourage us to “level up” by getting someone who doesn’t look like us; because we’re at the bottom of the barrel anyway.
+Non-blacks arrogantly tell me that the grass is so much greener on the other side and that every other group of women will be able to love me better than a Black woman.
+Self-hating blacks, who suffer from low self-esteem and Stockholm syndrome, build platforms bashing the Black community and encourage us to “level up” by getting someone who doesn’t look like us.
+Because we’re at the bottom of the barrel anyway.

 I wouldn’t feel the way that I do about this.

 Until Next Time…

 Paton, C. (2017, April 11).
 AFRICAN MIGRANTS SMUGGLED INTO LIBYA SOLD AT ‘MODERN-DAY SLAVE MARKETS’.
 Retrieved August 8, 2017, from http://www.newsweek.com/african-migrants-smuggled-libya-sold-modern-day-slave-markets-582048